I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfio/nf-wdfio-wdfioqueuestop.md

 A driver must not call <a href="..\wdfio\nf-wdfio-wdfioqueuedrain.md">WdfIoQueueDrain</a> after calling <b>WdfIoQueueStop</b> until it has restarted the queue by calling <a href="..\wdfio\nf-wdfio-wdfioqueuestart.md">WdfIoQueueStart</a>.

-For more information about the <b>WdfIoQueueStop</b> method, see <a href="https://msdn.microsoft.com/83cc87c8-7e2d-4f79-a580-0519d327e7ba">Managing I/O Queues</a>.
+For more information about the <b>WdfIoQueueStop</b> method, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/managing-i-o-queues">Managing I/O Queues</a>.

-The following code example stops a specified I/O queue.
-When all requests that were delivered to the driver have been completed or canceled, it calls a driver's <b>EvtIoQueueStateStop</b> function.

 ## Requirements
 | &nbsp; | &nbsp; |